 Digital Transmitters

 Digitally driven, switched transistors are more and more THE core elements to push many areas of electronics to a new, higher level of development and thus make them future-proof.
 Fast and efficient switching enables the connection of power to high-frequency electronics (power meets RF).
-It provides more efficient power management capabilities and maximum flexibility as well as compactness for the infrastructure of future mobile communications from sub-6 to 300 GHz (5G/6G).
+In fast power electronics (VHF range up to 300 MHz switching frequency), innovative circuit concepts play a decisive role in making power conversion for the supply of e.g. Point-of-Loads (PoL) in data centers for "Big Data" for processing the constantly increasing data volumes in the course of 5G more efficient.
+In the infrastructure of future mobile communications from sub-6 to 300 GHz (5G/6G) it provides more efficient power management capabilities and maximum flexibility as well as compactness.
 The target is the complete digitization of the components.
-This paradigm shift will significantly preserve resources and reduce CO2 emissions – a decisive driver for the worldwide project of green communications technology (Green ICT).
-All these goals are being pursued by the Digital PA Lab, which is working on digital transmitters for various areas.

 Our topics focus on different applications from 100 MHz ...
 300 GHz.
 In all cases, highly efficient high speed switching is required as a difference maker to push performances.

-In addition, as of 2022 AlN-based VHF power converters will be designed in the DiPA Lab in the framework of the DFG Priority Programme 2312 "Energy Efficient Power Electronics ''GaNius'".
+In addition, since 2022 AlN-based VHF power converters are designed in the DiPA Lab in the framework of the DFG Priority Programme 2312 "Energy Efficient Power Electronics ''GaNius'".

 Patented digital modulator concept with highest linearity and integrated lossless DPD provides bit sequences perfectly tailored for digital switching PAs of any technology.
 Also, it can realize time delays with ps accuracy between several transmitter branches for phased arrays in digital beamforming networks.